didiladi/transfer-learning-imagenet/data/README.md

 ## Downloading the images and bounding boxes

 Since I'm too lazy to label all the trainign data myself, I used the pre-labelled imgages which are osed on imagenet.
-However, since this project is somewhat semi-commercial, I cannot download the images directy from the imagenet website, since it states, that images downloaded from there must only be used for educational purposes.
+However, since this project is somewhat semi-commercial, we cannot download the images directy from the imagenet website, since it states, that images downloaded from there must only be used for educational purposes.
 However, luckily they provide a list of URLs where the images originally came from.
 That's why I wrote a little python script which downloads them from its original source.
 Together with the bounding box annotations from imagenet, we have our trainign data:

 ```
 cd data